Local orchards face delays, but expect similar apple harvests to past years

 Connell’s Family Orchard co-owners Rick Connell and Steve Connell said this year stands slightly behind average compared to the previous six years.
 The brothers are the sixth generation of Connells to own the 161-year-old orchard in Chippewa County that offers more than 30 varieties of apples.
 They currently offer six types and should have a few more within the next week.

 Jon Chapman has co-owned The Glass Orchard just south of Eau Claire for two years with Dawn Passineau.
-Chapman said the four-acre orchard, which opens its fall season on Friday, is about a week behind schedule compared to last year.
+Chapman said the four-acre orchard, which opened its fall season on Sept.
+6, is about a week behind schedule compared to last year.

 Three of the orchard’s nine apple varieties are currently available.